llauer/myFlixAPI/public/documentation.md

 ##### Response

-The response will be an array of JSON objects.
+The response will be a list of JSON objects.
 Each will represent a movie.

 `{
     "id": "1",